Last updated on September 13th, 2023 at 05:06 pm

 The munchkin/sphynx mix is a pretty new cat, with its Boston roots dating back barely ten years.

-He also wanted said kitty to have short legs, like his Munchkin cats.
+He also wanted the kitty to have short legs, like his Munchkin cats.

 So, he got to work mixing and matching his Munchkins with the sphynx cat, then adding in some other breeds until he finally succeeded about two years later.